-Drafters like me aren’t very interesting.
+Drafters like me aren’t always very interesting.
 We spend a lot of time with our heads down, drawing the details of commercial architecture and interiors projects.
 Everything from floor plans to elevations to wall sections — and lots and lots of details.
 All of the details needed to convey to the contractor what’s going on.
 That’s the purpose of construction documents (CDs) after all.
 So while what drafters do may not seem sexy, it’s critical to getting the project completed on time, in budget, and without mistakes.

 So what’s the big secret to great construction documents?
 I promise I’ll get there.
 But before I do, we need to start with the design process.